flavioovatsug/Requisitos-de-Software---UNB/docs/Verificacao/entrega2/verifica_Brainstorming.md

-# Verificação dos Questionários do Grupo 6
+# Verificação do Brainstorming do Grupo 6

 ## Introdução